 Morning rain/storms, then a cool down

-Sunday: A cold front will bring showers and a few rumbles of thunder across the area this morning, exiting by the afternoon.
+A cold front will bring a line of showers and a few rumbles of thunder across the area this morning, exiting by the early afternoon.
 We will reach our high temperature of 74 around daybreak, then temperatures will fall into the 60s through the day.
+This evening, an isolated shower or two will be possible once again, but will not amount to much.
+Overnight, we'll begin to clear out and temperatures will fall into the upper 40s by daybreak.

 Looking Ahead: